NFL History Timeline

 An AFC team wins the Super Bowl for the first time in 14 years when the Denver Broncos defeat the defending champion Green Bay Packers 31-24 in Super Bowl XXXII.
 The victory comes as a huge relief for Broncos quarterback John Elway, who led his team through three blowout Super Bowl defeats in the late 1980s.
 In this game, Elway is outplayed by his Green Bay counterpart Brett Favre, but the Packers have no answer for Denver running back Terrell Davis, who rushes for 157 yards and three touchdowns.

 Super Bowl XXXIII

-Playing in his final game before retirement, quarterback John Elway wins MVP honors after leading his Denver Broncos to a 34-19 victory over the Atlanta Hawks in Super Bowl XXXIII.
+Playing in his final game before retirement, quarterback John Elway wins MVP honors after leading his Denver Broncos to a 34-19 victory over the Atlanta Falcons in Super Bowl XXXIII.
 Behind the strong play of Elway and running back Terrell Davis, Denver builds up a 31-6 lead early in the fourth quarter before Atlanta scores twice late to make the score respectable.

 Super Bowl XXXIV

 The St. Louis Rams hold on to win one of the most thrilling Super Bowls in recent memory, 23-16 over the Tennessee Titans.
 On the game's final play, Rams linebacker Mike Jones makes a brilliant open-field tackle to bring down Tennessee receiver Kevin Dyson just one yard short of a potential game-tying touchdown.
 Rams quarterback Kurt Warner, whose career began in the less-than-prestigious Arena Football League, wins MVP honors by throwing for a Super Bowl record 414 yards and two touchdowns.